 Availability of wider channel bandwidths, such as multiple, concurrent 320 MHz channels for IEEE P802.11be technologies in the 5925 MHz to 7250 MHz bands [16], enable higher throughput and lower latency.
-Recent studies from regulatory and industry consortia also revealed that, with the support of multiple carriers and carrier aggregation, the access to large, contiguous frequency blocks can reduce energy consumption [11] [12].
-In a similar fashion, broadcast Target Wake Time specified in IEEE Std 802.11ax-2021 [8] and marketed under Wi-Fi CERTIFIED 6 Release 2 [14], uses scheduling functions to improve throughput through coordinated transmissions that also improves energy efficiency potential by making it foreseeable when idling is possible without harming the service [13].
-MLO will enable more adaptable, energy-efficient and robust connectivity than ever before.
+Recent studies from regulatory and industry consortia also revealed that, with doc.: IEEE 802.18-23/0041r5 the support of multiple carriers and carrier aggregation, access to large, contiguous frequency blocks can reduce energy consumption [11] [12].
+In a similar fashion, broadcast Target Wake Time specified in IEEE Std 802.11ax-2021 [8] and marketed under Wi-Fi CERTIFIED 6 Release 2 [14], uses scheduling functions to improve throughput through coordinated transmissions.
+TWT can also improve energy efficiency by allowing the use of a power down state when idling is possible without harming the service [13].
+MLO will enable more adaptable, energy-efficient and robust IEEE 802.11 connectivity than ever before.